realcloudprojects/SkillSchule-OnBoarding/README.md

 Find a quiet, well-lit space for attending classes.
 Avoid multitasking or using social media during class.

+# Class time
+10PM Australian time for those in Australia & 9PM Nigerian time for those in the UK & North America

 ## Technical Requirements:

 Ensure your device and internet connection are reliable.
 Familiarize yourself with the online platform and required software.

+## Payment
+$80 or 80,000 naira out of the amount you paid for training will be used to get you an Exam voucher.
+So, make sure you are not owning if you want to write a professional exam associated with the training, in case there are no free vouchers.

 ## Homework and Assignments: